google/WebFundamentals/src/content/en/updates/2018/08/reportingapi.md

    // Note: report_to and not report-to for NEL. response.set('NEL', `{"report_to": "network-errors", "max_age": 2592000}`);

-  // The Report-To header is used to tell the browser where to send
+  // The Report-To header tells the browser where to send
-  // CSP, browser interventions, deprecations, and nertwork errors.
+  // CSP violations, browser interventions, deprecations, and network errors.
   // The default group (first example below) captures interventions and
   // deprecation reports.
 Other groups are referenced by their "group" name. response.set('Report-To', `{